Lucerne holidays

-A quintessentially Swiss city beside a fjord-like glacial lake, holidays to Lucerne are a riot of colour and culture.
+A classic Swiss city by a fjord-like glacial lake, holidays to Lucerne burst with colour, culture and alpine drama.

 Best of both worlds